apollographql/apollo/docs/source/platform/operation-registry.md

 });
 ```

+> We know it can be challenging to communicate with all consumers of your
+> data > graph to publish their operations to a new variant/tag.
+Reach out to
+> the Apollo team > if you want to move to a variant/tag-based registry, and
-> Note: If you want to copy all previously registered operations to a new variant/tag, please contact the Apollo team
+> we'll be happy to migrate > all operations registered to the current
+> variant/tag to the variant/tag of your choosing to > make that process
+> easier.

 ### Change details